otthtml/pei/subjects/computation-structures.md

 | C      | 1/12 | 100      |
 | D      | 1/12 | 101      |

-21. The encoding above has an entropy of 1.626, which is more efficient than a fixed-length encoding in this case (which would have an entropy of 2).
+21. The encoding above has an expected length of 1.667, which is more efficient than a fixed-length encoding in this case (which would have an entropy of 2).
+22. Note that the expected length is 1.667, but given the probabilities, the entropy (lower bound) is 1.626.
+So there must be another encoding that's more efficient.

 ## The Digital Abstraction